 Nelsonville in Austin County, Texas — The American South (West South Central)

 Location.
-29° 58.571′ N, 96° 24.046′ W. Marker is in Nelsonville, Texas, in Austin County.
-Marker is on Nelsonville Church Road 0.1 miles west of Farm to Market Road 159, on the right when traveling west.
+29° 58.53′ N, 96° 23.911′ W. Marker is in Nelsonville, Texas, in Austin County.
+Marker is at the intersection of Old Nelsonville Road (Farm to Market Road 159) and Nelsonville Church Road, on the right when traveling west on Old Nelsonville Road.
 Touch for map.
 Marker is in this post office area: Bellville TX 77418, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on January 24, 2021.
 It was originally submitted on January 24, 2021, by James Hulse of Medina, Texas.
 This page has been viewed 30 times since then.
 Photos: 1, 2. submitted on January 24, 2021, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.